extrasalt/extrasalt.github.io/resume/resume.md

 # Mohanarangan Muthukumar

-Mohan is a Software Engineer at Avalara R&D. He's part of a highly agile team tasked with automating sales tax changes.
-He previously was with Indix, the largest product database company later acquired by Avalara.
-At Indix, he worked with large datasets, building an maintaining large distributed systems that crawled and parsed 2 billion products.
+Mohan is a Software Engineer at Avalara R&D. He's part of a fast-paced distributed team tasked with automating sales tax changes.
+He was previously with Indix, the largest product database company later acquired by Avalara.
+At Indix, he worked with large datasets, building and maintaining large distributed systems that crawled and parsed 2 billion products.

 Mohan has also been organizing the Docker and Kubernetes Communities in Chennai since 2016.
 He's given several talks in the space including: Containerization, Container internals, Kubernetes Internals, Data processing in Kubernetes, Terraform and AWS firecracker microVMs.

+# Skills

+- Kafka: Built streaming applications with both Scala and Typescript.
+- Kubernetes: Containerized several workloads.
+Involved with Docker, Kubernetes and Go (Golang) community since 2015.
+- AWS: Worked extensively with AWS and Terraform
+- APIs: Built several REST services on JVM and NodeJS.
+- Public Speaking: Hosted and Presented at several tech events.
+- Distributed Systems.

 # Professional Experience